aFaneca/Dogs-Code-Challenge/README.md

 For pagination, I implemented a simple scroll listener with some logic to trigger a new page request when the user has scrolled to the bottom of the list.

 For a smoother scrolling/lazy loading experience in a customer-facing app, this mechanism should be improved, by adding a custom threshold, so that we can request the next page a few moments before the user actually reaches the end of the list.

+## Unit tests
+I added unit tests to cover the most critical operations/state changes from these classes:
+- ListViewModel
+- SearchViewModel
+- DogBreedsRepository

 # Known Issues
 ## Search view pagination